amous4822/stock-journal/README.md

 ---

+## The three solutions (which could be built in the given time frame)

+### 1. Frictionless journaling — The Venting Engine

+Log a trade in under 30 seconds with voice or text.
+Traders hate forms after a bad trade.
+The reasoning field accepts anything — "I bought Reliance because that Twitter guy said so" — and AI does the rest.
+No mandatory structured inputs, no friction at the moment of truth.

+AI auto-extracts:

+- Primary strategy (technical / fundamental / news / social proof / other)
+- Emotional state (calm / FOMO / revenge / anxiety / confidence)

+### 2. Probabilistic Bias Engine — Quantifying the Mind

+It shows "Your tendency to hold losing trades X times longer than winners costs you an average of ₹X per month."

+Three bias calculations run on every closed trade:

+-  **Disposition Effect** — how much longer you hold losers vs winners, and the ₹ cost

+-  **Revenge Trade Markov** — your win rate drops from X% baseline to Y% when you trade within 60 minutes of a loss

+-  **FOMO P&L** — how trades tagged "social proof" compare in return to trades with a real thesis

+### 3. Shadow Portfolio — The Reality Check

+For every trade where you deviated from your plan, panic-closed a winner, held a loser past your stop, the Shadow Portfolio runs a simulation which tells you what would have happened if you'd followed your own rules

+consolidate view of "Your actual P&L, Shadow P&L" Nothing changes behavior faster than seeing the actual cost of your own behaviour.

+---

 ## Demo

 Sign in with any Google account to start journaling immediately.
 To see a pre-populated journal with all bias patterns visible, click the button on top right to load demo data to your account.
 The demo trades demonstrates the following aspects of the product -

 **Trades 1 + 4 + 7 — "Good behavior" baseline**

 RELIANCE (hit target), INFY (hit stop), BAJFINANCE (hit stop).
 These show the product working for disciplined traders — no deviation, Shadow Portfolio delta is small, bias report doesn't penalize them.

 **Trades 2 + 5 + 9 — The Shadow Portfolio showcase**

 TCS (panic exit before target), TATAMOTORS (panic exit before target), ASIANPAINT (anxiety exit before stop).
 These are the three is_deviation = true trades.
 Each one has a meaningful pnl_delta — the Shadow Portfolio shows exactly how much money the emotional exit cost.

 **Trades 3 + 8 — FOMO/social proof**

 HDFCBANK ("saw on Twitter"), ITC ("finfluencer on YouTube").
 These feed the FOMO P&L card in the Bias Report showing that social proof driven trades underperform thesis driven ones.
 Two trades tagged social_proof gives the calculation enough data to show a meaningful comparison.

 **Trade 6 — Revenge trade**

 MARUTI, entered exactly 45 minutes after the TCS loss.
 This is the only trade that fires the Markov model.
 The entry reasoning explicitly says "just lost money on TCS" so the story is clear.

 **Trade 10 — Open position**

 ICICIBANK, still open.
 To shows the product looks for tracking live positions.
 The dashboard "open positions" counter shows 1.
 You can close it to see how the flow works.